 Panasonic—from an electric socket maker to household appliance innovator

-To pursue his passion of redesigning and producing improved versions of electrical fixtures, in 1917, Matsushita left Osaka Electric Light Company to set up his own company.
-He started Matsushita Electric Housewares Manufacturing Works at the basement of his tenement.
-Although he did not have capital, a formal education, or experience in manufacturing, but he had the passion of perfection.
+To pursue his passion for redesigning and producing improved versions of electrical fixtures, in 1917, Matsushita left Osaka Electric Light Company to set up his own company.
+He started Matsushita Electric Housewares Manufacturing Works in the basement of his tenement.
+Although he did not have capital, a formal education, or experience in manufacturing, he had a passion for perfection.
 With his wife, brother-in-law, and several assistants, he began creating several samples of his product.
 However, he failed to draw the wholesaler’s interest in the samples of the first product, fan insulator plates.

 Turning tinkering passion for scalable innovation is the key for the uprising of Japan’s tinkerers to innovators

-The uprising of these five large multinationals from tinkerers to innovation powerhouse offers many lessons to us.
-All of them started the journey from the passion of perfection with the support of craftsmanship skills.
-Furthermore, they focused on imitation or redesign as opposed to the radical invention.
+The uprising of these five large multinationals from tinkerers to innovation powerhouses offers many lessons to us.
+All of them started the journey from the passion for perfection with the support of craftsmanship skills.
+Furthermore, they focused on imitation or redesign as opposed to radical invention.
 Instead of attaining that competence from formal education, they got them from apprenticeship and family background.
 Of course, they started the journey by capitalizing on that competence.
-But their tinkering based imitations and redesign were not scalable.
+But their tinkering-based imitations and redesign were not scalable.

 As opposed to following such a path, many aspiring developing countries are attempting to follow other options, which are perceived to be easier.
-Although those easer options like FDI, export-oriented manufacturing, or VC funded startups are initially giving hope, there has been no success story yet.
-For example, Malaysia’s labor centric high-tech manufacturing has not led to developing an innovation powerhouse.
+Although those easier options like FDI, export-oriented manufacturing, or VC-funded Startups are initially giving hope, there has been no success story yet.
+For example, Malaysia’s labor-centric high-tech manufacturing has not led to developing an innovation powerhouse.
 Furthermore, the Malaysian Government’s billions of dollar investment in developing multimedia super corridor has ended up in dissatisfaction.
-In the contrary, these Japanese examples from imitation to the creative waves of destruction are highly feasible options to follow.
+On the contrary, these Japanese examples from imitation to the creative waves of destruction are highly feasible options to follow.